Under the Volcano (1984 film)

-Under the Volcano is a 1984 American drama film directed by John Huston and starring Albert Finney, Jacqueline Bisset, and Anthony Andrews, based on Malcolm Lowry's semi-autobiographical 1947 novel.
-The film follows the last 24 hours in the life of Geoffrey Firmin (Finney), an alcoholic British former consul in the small Mexican town of Quauhnahuac on the Day of the Dead in 1938.
+Under the Volcano is a 1984 drama film directed by John Huston and starring Albert Finney, Jacqueline Bisset, and Anthony Andrews, based on Malcolm Lowry's semi-autobiographical 1947 novel.
+The film follows 24 hours in the life of Geoffrey Firmin (Finney), an alcoholic British former consul in the small Mexican town of Quauhnahuac on the Day of the Dead in 1938.
+The film is an international co-production between Mexico and the United States.

 The film premiered at the 1984 Cannes Film Festival, where it was nominated for the Palme d'Or.
 Under the Volcano received Oscar nominations for Best Actor in a Leading Role for Finney's performance and Best Original Score for Alex North’s score, along with Golden Globe nominations for Best Actor – Motion Picture Drama (Finney) and Best Supporting Actress – Motion Picture (Bisset).

 Plot

-In 1938, Geoffrey Firmin is an alcoholic former British consul to Mexico, despondent from the yearlong absence of his wife Yvonne.
-He spends his days drinking and awaiting letters from her that never arrive, save a divorce notice signed by her lawyer.
-On the Day of the Dead, he wanders the streets of Quauhnahuac in a stupor, observing the morbid festivities and crashing a Red Cross charity ball.
+On the Day of the Dead in 1938, Geoffrey Firmin, an alcoholic British consul to Mexico, despondent from the yearlong absence of his wife Yvonne, wanders the streets of Quauhnahuac in a stupor, observing the festivities and crashing a Red Cross charity ball.
+He searches for letters she sent him, unable to remember where he might have left them.

-The following day, Yvonne returns.
-Their initial reunion is terse, Yvonne claims to have sent him letters and expresses the desire to stay with him, even after the divorce.
-He resolves to quit drinking, but his newfound sobriety is short-lived.
-His half-brother Hugh, a war correspondent, arrives and tells Yvonne that a minor injury from covering the Spanish Civil War has brought him back to Mexico.
-Yvonne confides in him about her husband's alcoholism; it's gotten worse but she wants the two to reconcile.
-When Geoffrey suggests they go on a day trip to a local carnival, Hugh tries to leave to ease the tension, but Geoffrey insists he stay.

-As they walk to the theater, Yvonne stops to admire the volcano on the edge of the village and Geoffrey suggests they climb it later.
-After running into his physician friend Dr. Vigil, Geoffrey leaves Yvonne with him at the carnival as he goes out to get a drink, confiding in an old drinking acquaintance.
-On the bus ride to the volcano, Geoffrey witnesses an Indio die in an apparent riding accident, and a Sinarquista loots money from the corpse.

-Yvonne, Geoffrey and Hugh stop for lunch at a mountain café overlooking a bullfighting ring, where Hugh reminisces about the fallen colleagues he left in Spain.
-Hugh grabs a red cape and makes his way to the ring where he jousts with the bull.
-The crowd is jubilant and hoists Hugh in the air.
-Caught up in the swell of emotion, Yvonne suggests to her husband that they give their relationship a fresh start in a new city.